jpratt9/john-pratt.com/src/frontend/content/posts/cicd-tools-comparison/index.md

 *   **Parallelism:** You can easily split your test suite to run across dozens of containers at once, which can slash test execution time.
 *   **Performance Insights:** It provides dashboards to help you find the slow jobs and bottlenecks in your pipelines.

 GitLab CI/CD also has strong performance features, including caching and Directed Acyclic Graph (DAG) pipelines, which let jobs run the moment their dependencies are met instead of waiting for a whole stage to finish.
 Azure DevOps supports parallel jobs and has its own caching tools.
-With Jenkins, performance is all on you—it depends entirely on how you configure it and the hardware you give it.
+With Jenkins, performance is all on you - it depends entirely on how you configure it and the hardware you give it.

 In the end, the "best" tool is the one that fits your team's skills, your current infrastructure, and your way of working.
 A cloud-based, YAML-driven tool might be a perfect match for a fast-moving startup, while a heavily customized, self-hosted Jenkins instance could be the only viable option for a large enterprise with unique compliance demands.